Get Road Trip Ready for Adventures with Little Ones

 I’ll admit, I never expected to be a mini van mom.
-I’m a believer now, completely spoiled by the conveniences it offers.
+I’m a believer now, completely spoiled by the conveniences it offers, the automatic doors, built in window shades, the fold out screen.
 Plus, on cold or rainy days we have enough room for a picnic for four in the back!

 - Vehicle Registration